 The United States and the Healthcare Industry Remain at the Forefront

 Being a major attack vector for cyber attackers with its negative impact on businesses from multiple directions thanks to their large attack surfaces, the average cost of ransomware attacks is 4.54 million.
 Ransomware attacks accounted for 11% of data breaches covered in the report, up from 7.8% in 2021.
 The average cost was $4.62 million in the last year.

-Data breaches resulting from the compromised privileged account credentials accounted for 19% of the data breaches in the study.
+Data breaches resulting from compromised privileged account credentials accounted for 19% of the data breaches in the study.
 Caused by both internal and external threats, these incidents represent the primary attack vector used by hackers.
-In addition, data breaches caused by tapping privileged account information are the type of cyber attacks with the longest life cycle.
-While it takes you 243 days to detect a breach resulting from compromised credentials, it takes 84 days to prevent it.
+In addition, data breaches caused by tapping into privileged account information are the type of cyber attacks with the longest life cycle.
+While it takes 243 days to detect a breach resulting from compromised credentials, it takes 84 days to prevent it.

-Thanks to advanced modules, Privileged Access Management (PAM) solutions enable you to prevent data breaches by optimally protecting access management capabilities of your IT infrastructure with an end-to-end approach.
-With its modular structure allowing you to implement different cybersecurity protocols, PAM provides you the opportunity to create a high-level defense mechanism for privileged accounts and critical data.
+Thanks to advanced modules, Privileged Access Management (PAM) solutions enable you to prevent data breaches by optimally protecting the access management capabilities of your IT infrastructure with an end-to-end approach.
+With its modular structure allowing you to implement different cybersecurity protocols, Kron’s PAM solution, Single Connect, provides you with the opportunity to create a high-level defense mechanism for privileged accounts and critical data.

-With Privileged Session Manager, Dynamic Password Controller, Two-Factor Authentication (2FA), Database Manager and Dynamic Data Masking, Privileged Task Automation (PTA), TACACS+ / RADIUS Access Management modules, it provides overall protection for your IT infrastructure and helps you monitor access to privileged accounts by real-time control over all transactions.
+With its Privileged Session Manager, Dynamic Password Controller, Two-Factor Authentication (2FA), Database Manager and Dynamic Data Masking, Privileged Task Automation (PTA), and TACACS+ / RADIUS Access Management modules, Single Connect provides overall protection for your IT infrastructure and helps you monitor access to privileged accounts with real-time control over all transactions.